 - Avoiding information overload: The stress of returning to hundreds of texts and emails, perhaps some from people they really shouldn’t be associating with anymore, can be a potential minefield for people in recovery.
 It can also be shocking to return to a world you’ve been cut off for 30 days or more with regards to current news and world events.

-- Removing barriers to treatment: For better or worse, these days, people are very attached to their smartphones and laptops.
-We’ve found that not having access to these devices for a period of time can be enough of a sticking point for some to forego getting the life-saving treatment they need.
-Our philosophy is being in drug rehab with a cell phone is better than being out on the street.
-If smartphone and internet use present a problem, I prefer to get them into treatment and work with them on that here.
+- Removing barriers to treatment: Our philosophy is being in drug rehab with a cell phone is better than being out on the street.
 Some people have legitimate reasons for using these devices.
 They need to stay in touch with their children, they have legal issues due to their substance abuse and must be in touch with their lawyer, or they just can’t completely detach from their work for 30 days without jeopardizing their jobs.
 Allowing them to stay connected helps make treatment possible.

 Other Benefits to Staying Plugged into the Outside World During Residential Drug Rehab

 - Staying in touch with loved ones: It’s especially important for people with children to be able to stay connected to them during treatment.
 Being able to call family helps clients maintain relationships and fulfill personal responsibilities while in treatment.
 It also presents an opportunity to address everyday interpersonal issues that arise.